Therapy for Anxiety — Glasgow

 Social Anxiety

 Social situations can trigger self-doubt or overthinking.
 If you find yourself replaying conversations in your head or worrying about how others see you, we understand how isolating social anxiety can be.
+Therapy helps you face social situations at your own pace, challenge self-critical thoughts, and build lasting self-belief.

 Health Anxiety